Columbia College (South Carolina)

-Columbia College is a private liberal arts college in Columbia, South Carolina.
-Founded in 1854 by the United Methodist Church as a women's liberal arts college, Columbia College became fully coeducational in 2020 welcoming its first coed residential class in Fall 2021.
+Columbia College is a private college in Columbia, South Carolina, United States.
+Founded in 1854 by the United Methodist Church as a women's liberal arts college, Columbia College became fully coeducational in 2020 welcoming its first coed residential class in fall 2021.
 It also offers evening, graduate, and online programs for women and men.

 History

-Founded in 1854, it is one of the oldest women's colleges in the United States.
-Columbia Female College officially opened in 1859 with an initial student body of 121 and a faculty of 16.
+Founded in 1854, Columbia Female College officially opened in 1859 with an initial student body of 121 and a faculty of 16.
 When General Sherman and his troops marched through Columbia in 1865, the school had to close.
 It was saved from being torched only because Professor of Music W. H. Orchard, having heard that all unoccupied buildings would be burned by a certain hour, left his home to stand in the doorway of the college where he could be seen by the troops.
 The school was reopened in 1873.
 The college was damaged by its first fire in 1895, though the damage was not extensive.
 The name changed to Columbia College in 1905 after it was moved to its present site in North Columbia in 1904.
 Swept by a second fire in 1909, the college operated out of its former Plain Street facilities until the North Columbia campus could be reoccupied in 1910.

 From 1940 to 1951, presidents Guilds and Greene oversaw Columbia College as well as Wofford College in Spartanburg, South Carolina.

 In 1964, a third fire ravaged the campus, destroying Old Main, a college landmark.
 Frightened and disheartened students, huddled in the middle of the night in College Place Methodist Church, were told by President Spears, "Nothing has been destroyed that cannot be rebuilt."
 Soon thereafter new interest in the college was engendered, and building continued.
 The columns of Old Main, which had been the only thing left standing in the ashes when the fire was over, became a symbol of Columbia College, its strength and its endurance.